p4-team/ctf/2018-09-01-tokyowesterns/web_slackemoji/README.md

     return response
 ```

 See it yet?
 No?
 Probably because there's none.
-This means that there is 90% chance that ghostscript guys screwed up something again and whole internet is on fire.
+This means that there is 90% chance that ghostscript guys screwed up something again and whole internet is on fire (for example, just using PIL makes you vulnerable).
-So we quickly googled something equivalent to `how do I pwn ghostscript in 2018` and found [this gem](http://openwall.com/lists/oss-security/2018/08/21/2): http://openwall.com/lists/oss-security/2018/08/21/2.
-This looked really interesting (announcement was from only few days ago!), so I decided to give it a try.
+So I quickly googled something equivalent to `how do I pwn ghostscript in 2018` and found [this gem](http://openwall.com/lists/oss-security/2018/08/21/2): http://openwall.com/lists/oss-security/2018/08/21/2.
+This looked really interesting (announcement was from only few days ago!) - I decided to give it a try.

 Of course not a single exploit worked on my broken good-for-nothing machine, so I almost lost hope at that moment.
 We almost spent 3 more hours searching for a different solution.
 Fortunately, I decided to craft one more exploit and send it to remote server as a last resort (via my Windows VM, of course).
 And you guessed it, it worked.
-Interesting fragment:
+Interesting fragment from the explot:

 ```
 a5